How to Encourage Procurement Support

-It isn’t that easy, though.
+Of course, it isn’t that easy.
 Cost leaders who want to get the business behind procurement will know that the leadership team and other stakeholders tend to fall into three camps:

 - With procurement: The people who understand and see the value in working with procurement and can be counted upon to embrace procurement initiatives.